For the purpose of data protection legislation, the data controller is:

 Staff members, Panel members and locum social workers etc. : Contractual.
 This data is retained for 15 years from the date of the last entry.
 This is a requirement of the Fostering Regulations (England) 2011.

 Looked after (Foster) Children: The basis process this data is both contractual (where we act as a data processor for the local authority) and Legal where there are regulatory requirements.
-The case file data is retained by us for 3 years from the end of the foster placement, some data is still retained for 10 years as we must keep a record in the form of a register showing in respect of each child placed with foster parents—
+The case file data is retained by us for 10 years from the end of the foster placement, as we must keep a record in the form of a register showing in respect of each child placed with foster parents—

 (a)the date of the placement,